janelia-flyem/dvid/README.md

 ## Simple Example

 In this example, we'll initialize a new datastore, create grayscale data, load some images, and then use a web browser to see the results.
+Although this demo uses the command line, in the near future we'll likely deprecate all command line interaction (save *create*, *repair*, and *serve* commands) and force interaction through HTTP requests.

 ### Getting help